William Ruto: Member of Parliament

 Ruto ran for a parliamentary seat in the 1997 general election.
 He surprisingly beat the incumbent, Reuben Chesire, Moi's preferred candidate, as well as the Uasin Gishu KANU branch chairman and assistant minister.
-After this, he would later gain favour with Moi and be appointed KANU Director of Elections.
-His strong support in 2002 for Moi's preferred successor Uhuru Kenyatta saw him get a place as assistant minister in the Home Affairs (Interior) ministry docket.
-Later in that election, as some government ministers resigned to join the opposition, he would be promoted to be the full Cabinet Minister in the ministry.
+He later gained favour with Moi and was appointed KANU Director of Elections.
+His strong support in 2002 for Moi's preferred successor, Uhuru Kenyatta, saw him get a place as assistant minister in the Home Affairs (Interior) ministry.
+Later in that election, when some government ministers resigned to join the opposition, he was promoted to full Cabinet Minister.
 KANU lost the election but he retained his parliamentary seat.
-Ruto would thereafter be elected KANU Secretary General in 2005 with Uhuru Kenyatta getting elected as chairman.
+Ruto was elected KANU Secretary General in 2005, with Uhuru Kenyatta elected as chairman.

-In 2005, Kenya held a constitutional referendum which KANU opposed.
-Some members of the ruling NARC coalition government, mainly former KANU ministers who had joined the opposition coalition in 2002 under the LDP banner and who were disgruntled as the President Kibaki had not honored a pre-election MoU on power-sharing and creation of a Prime Minister post, joined KANU to oppose the proposed constitution.
+In 2005, Kenya held a referendum on a new constitution, which KANU opposed.
+Some members of the ruling NARC coalition government, mainly former KANU ministers who had joined the opposition coalition in 2002 under the LDP banner and who were disgruntled as President Mwai Kibaki had not honored a pre-election MoU on power-sharing and creation of a Prime Minister post, joined KANU to oppose the proposed constitution.
 Since the symbol of the "No" vote was an Orange, this new grouping named their movement the Orange Democratic Movement (ODM).
 Ruto was part of its top brass, dubbed the Pentagon.
 He solidified his voter base in the Rift Valley Province.
 ODM was victorious in the referendum.